couchbaselabs/sdk-rfcs/rfc/0078-zone-aware-replica-reads.md

 Where `serverGroupName` matches name of the group as it seen in Admin UI of the server and in cluster configuration JSON.

+In the case when, at the time of the request, there is no group with the given name, the SDK should still try to filter the nodes and return a `102 DocumentUnretrievable` error because the result set is empty.

 ## Selecting Read Preference for Operations

 New enumeration should be defined for expressing different strategies for the